Co-Presidents or President

 Keep files of members’ medical records and insurance policies and any other required forms.
 Liaison to the school district and current or prospective membership during the enrollment process.
 Create email contact groups of the entire membership, the Board and each individual class.
 Keep email groups updated monthly.
 Assist the Membership Coordinator with their duties and fill in for him/her in case of absence.
 Attend monthly Board meetings.

-Assign all support jobs, creating and eliminating jobs as needed.
+Assign all support jobs, creating, and eliminating jobs as needed.
 Contact for members who wish to change support jobs.
 Keep support job list updated and posted at the school.
 Keep master file of each job responsibility.
 Post members support jobs.
 Works with membership chair to know when a new member enters and place them in a position.
-Creates a form members can fill out monthly to describe what they have been doing for their support jobs.
-Makes sure you get a form from every member each month describing what they have done for their job that month.
-How much time spent.
+Works with Vice President to track efforts of membership through tracking sheets, binders.
+Tracks how much time spent.
 Whether they had any difficulties/ need any help completing a project.
 If they have any improvements or suggestions for that support job.
 Talk to the board to make changes to any position or if you need help solving any problems.
-Each month type up a summary of jobs that are too much time or too little time.

 Creates projects for school to raise funds.
-Head raffle.
-Oversee the Special events coordinators, form a special events committee that meets once a month and reports planning for special events to the board meetings.
+Oversee the Events Support Persons, form a special events committee that meets once a month and reports planning for special events to the board meetings.

 Website Support Coordinator